Carton dataset synthesis method for domain shift based on foreground texture decoupling and replacement: Method

 In Eq.\ref{eq7} and Eq.\ref{eq8}, $m$ is the number of points in the constructed line. $(p_{i_x},p_{i_y})$ is the coordinate of point $p_i$ in $P_{surface}$.

 \textbf{Parallelogram reconstruction strategy:} Due to the perspective transformation of imaging, the cartons appear in three kinds of appearance in the image including single visible surface, two visible surfaces and three visible surfaces.
-The contour reconstruction methods for these three kinds of appearance are as follows:
+The initial condition of the contour reconstruction methods for these three kinds of appearance are as follows:

 (1) {single visible surface reconstruction:} When there is no occlusion as \textbf{All} according to the labeling rules, the contour keeps unchanged.
 When the carton is labeled as \textbf{Occlusion}, we select each edge in $P_{surface}$ as the constructed line to construct a parallelogram and we choose the parallelogram with smallest area as the contour of the $P_{surface}$(as shown in algorithm\ref{alg:r3p}).